The Weeknd: 2023–present: The Idol and Hurry Up Tomorrow

-On July 17, 2024, Tesfaye announced a one-night show in São Paulo, Brazil, set to take place on September 7, 2024.
-He announced the title of his upcoming sixth album, Hurry Up Tomorrow, three days prior to the concert.
-The album was released on January 31, 2025.
-He also starred alongside Jenna Ortega in a companion film Hurry Up Tomorrow (2025) directed by Trey Edward Shults.
-The film was released in May 2025 and was widely criticized by critics.
+Tesfaye starred alongside Jenna Ortega in a companion film Hurry Up Tomorrow (2025) directed by Trey Edward Shults, released on May 16 and widely criticized by critics, bombing at the box office bomb with grossing $7.6 million from its $15 million budget.
 Brandon Yu of The New York Times described the psychological thriller as being "all style and no substance".
-Charles Bramesco of IndieWire criticized Tesfaye's acting and writing, describing it as "modes of imitative, hollow performance, like a bad actor’s varying notions of good acting".
+Charles Bramesco of IndieWire criticized Tesfaye's acting and writing, describing it as "modes of imitative, hollow performance, like a bad actor's varying notions of good acting".
 Jordan Hoffman of Entertainment Weekly criticized the overall film as being a "nearly plot-free movie, [that] is self-indulgent, overly serious, and, worst of all, just plain dull."
 IndieWire labeled it one of the "worst vanity projects ever made".
+A more positive review came from G. Allen Johnson of the San Francisco Chronicle who described the film as "a risk-taking experience" and "visually marvelous as it is head-scratching", acknowledging it was imperfect, but applauding the way in which it "questions, probes and challenges viewers".
+Having already set a new record for the top grossing tour by a male solo artist, on December 30, 2025, Tesfaye became the first artist on Spotify to have thirty songs with more than one billion streams each.
+Tesfaye continued to set new touring milestones throughout 2026, selling out a record-breaking six consecutive shows at the Stade de France and grossing more than 120 million in July alone.